niranjan1825/pex-solution/README.md

 ```
 echo "GET http://localhost:8443/current" | vegeta attack -duration=120s -rate=1000 | tee results.bin | vegeta report
 ```
-This will send 1000 requests/sec to the current endpoint for 120 secs and at the end will produce result as below (extracted for local test) where 120000 requests were sent during that period(1000/sec) and as we can see all transactions passed with 200 status code which concludes application can handle load of 1000 tps
+This will send 1000 requests/sec to the current endpoint for 120 secs and at the end will produce result as below (extracted for local test) where 120000 requests were sent during that period(1000/sec) and as we can see all transactions passed with 200 status code which concludes application can handle load of 1000 tps.
+Simlarly tested for previous and next endpoint successfully as well.

 ```
 Requests      [total, rate, throughput]         120000, 1000.01, 999.99